All Episodes

 But you're not necessarily connecting the dots that you're escaping the effects of the EMFs in your home area.

-I've noticed this a lot about the way that they plan everything in advance.
+Yes, I've noticed this a lot about the way that they plan everything in advance.

-They have that there's always an ostensible reason and the real reason.
+There's always an ostensible reason and the real reason.

 It was extraordinary.

-There was it was inexplicable.
+It was inexplicable.

 It's like, what?

-Why why defibrillators everywhere?
+Why defibrillators everywhere?

-And what we didn't know is that they were this was for all the outbreaks of all the extra heart attacks and stuff that were going to happen when they rolled out the death jab.
+And what we didn't know is that they were, this was for all the outbreaks of all the extra heart attacks and stuff that were going to happen when they rolled out the death jab.

-And people talking about sort of epidemic of mental health problems.
+People talking about sort of epidemic of mental health problems.

-Well it's not mental health, is it?
+Well, it's not mental health, is it?

-It's um it's EMF.
+It's EMF.

-Because young people generally speaking do not get cancer.
+Because young people, generally speaking, do not get cancer.

 Young people don't get heart attacks.